 Casinos are venues where the following games may be played: cylindrical games (roulette), dice games, card games and slot machine games.15 Casinos are limited in number.
 Only one casino can operate in a single location (village or city) of up to 250,000 inhabitants.
-For cities of more than 250,000 inhabitants, the maximum number of casinos is increased by one per each 250,000 inhabitants (two casinos are available for up to 500,000 inhabitants, three casinos are available for up to 750,000 inhabitants and so on), but there cannot be more than one casino per total population of 650,000 inhabitants in a single province.16 As at April 2020, there were 51 casino licences active in Poland.
+For cities of more than 250,000 inhabitants, the maximum number of casinos is increased by one per each 250,000 inhabitants (two casinos are available for up to 500,000 inhabitants, three casinos are available for up to 750,000 inhabitants and so on), but there cannot be more than one casino per total population of 650,000 inhabitants in a single province.16 As at March 2022, there were 50 casino licences active in Poland.
 There are currently seven tenders pending for applicants for a casino licence.17

-Cash bingo is only allowed in bingo halls.17 These are also limited in number, similar to casinos, but with the threshold of one bingo hall per 100,000 inhabitants, with a maximum of one per 300,000 in a province.18 In practice, no bingo halls currently operate in Poland.
+Cash bingo is only allowed in bingo halls.18 These are also limited in number, similar to casinos, but with the threshold of one bingo hall per 100,000 inhabitants, with a maximum of one per 300,000 in a province.19 In practice, no bingo halls currently operate in Poland.

 Slot machine gaming is restricted to casinos (privately operated), and slot machine parlours operated by Totalizator Sportowy.
-There is a limitation on the number of slot machines operating in slot machine parlours: there can be no more than one per each 1,000 of inhabitants in one district.19 These establishments must be located at least 100 metres from other gaming venues, as well as schools, churches, etc. According to the operator's annual report, there were approximately 520 slot machine parlours operating across Poland by the end of 2020.
+There is a limitation on the number of slot machines operating in slot machine parlours: there can be no more than one per each 1,000 of inhabitants in one district.20 These establishments must be located at least 100 metres from other gaming venues, as well as schools, churches, etc. According to the operator's data of November 2021, there were approximately 810 slot machine parlours operating across Poland, but the number is dynamically increasing.
 In addition, on the Polish market there are still numerous unlicensed, privately owned slot machine parlours that the authorities are trying to close down, with stricter penalties introduced against their operators in 2017.